-- (B) a statement certifying that the contents of the disc have been scanned using anti-virus software with up-to-date anti-virus definitions; and - (C) a certificate stating when copies of the disc were mailed or delivered to the clerk's office; - (ii) providing the clerk's office with two copies of the disc along with a printed copy of the "Notice of Intent to File"; and - (iii) serving one copy of the disc on opposing counsel. - (b) Date of Filing.
+- (a) In General.
+Filing documents on a CD-ROM is accomplished by: - (i) electronically filing a "Notice of Intent to File" containing: - (A) an index of the exhibits included on the disc; - (B) a statement certifying that the contents of the disc have been scanned using anti-virus software with up-to-date anti-virus definitions; and - (C) a certificate stating when copies of the disc were mailed or delivered to the clerk's office; - (ii) providing the clerk's office with two copies of the disc along with a printed copy of the "Notice of Intent to File": and - (iii) serving one copy of the disc on opposing counsel. - (b) Date of Filing.
 The CD-ROM is deemed filed on the date it is received in the clerk's office. - (c) Striking a Notice of Intent to File.
-If the CD-ROM is not received in the clerk's office within 5 days after the "Notice of Intent to File" is electronically docketed, the court may enter an order striking the "Notice of Intent to File" from the docket. - (d) Designation of Files.
+If the CD-ROM is not received in the clerk's office within 5 days after the "Notice of Intent to File" is electronically docketed, the court may enter an order striking the "Notice of Intent to File" from the docket.

+- (d) Designation of Files.
 The name of each file on the disc should: - (i) begin with the letters "Ex" followed by the exhibit letter or number (e.g., 01, 02, ...
 09, 10); - (ii) include a brief description of the content of the exhibit and the six-digit docket number (e.g., 98-0000); - (iii) represent spaces with an underscore; and - (iv) contain ".pdf" as the file extension.

-For example, the first PDF file on the disc might be labeled "EX01\University\Hospital\98-

-0000.pdf."

-- (e) Format.
-Before filing a CD-ROM, the Filing User should : - (i) "close" or finalize the disc so that additional material cannot be written onto the disc; and - (ii) scan the disc using appropriate anti-virus software after its creation and closure. - (f) Packaging and Labeling.
+For example, the first PDF file on the disc might be labeled "EX01_University_Hospital_98-0000.pdf." - (e) Format.
+Before filing a CD-ROM, the Filing User should: - (i) "close" or finalize the disc so that additional material cannot be written onto the disc; and - (ii) scan the disc using appropriate antivirus software after its creation and closure. - (f) Packaging and Labeling.
 The Filing User should package the disc in a paper, plastic, or waxed paper envelope and label the package with: - (i) the case caption, including the case number; - (ii) the date of filing; and - (iii) the range of exhibits the disc contains (e.g., Exhibits 01-20).